1. Long haul airlines we recommend - and why

 Singapore Airlines operate two of the world’s longest commercial flights, an 18 hour direct flight from Singapore to Los Angeles, and a 19 hour flight from Singapore to New York.
-For all long haul flights, once you’re aboard the aircraft, but prior to taking off, the crew come round with scented heated towels; especially good after battling through hot airports.
+For all long haul flights, once you’re aboard the aircraft, but prior to taking off, the crew come around with scented heated towels; especially good after battling through hot airports.

-If you have at least five hours between flights at Changi Airport, you can jump on the airports free city tour which runs for two hours and takes in locations sights such as the Merlion, Marina Bay, Chinatown and Little India.
+If you have at least five hours between flights at Changi Airport, you can jump on the airport's free city tour which runs for two hours and takes in locations sights such as the Merlion, Marina Bay, Chinatown and Little India.

 Cathay Pacific is the flag carrier and largest airline of Hong Kong, with its premier hub at Hong Kong International Airport.
 Today the airline operates modern Boeing and Airbus aircraft to nearly 170 destinations in over 40 countries around the world.
 As a full service flight, all meals and drinks (including alcohol) are included and the airline’s signature noodle soup can be ordered as a snack anytime.
 Special meals are also available.
 Cathay has been voted the ‘World’s Best Airline’ by Skytrax more often than any other airline.

-Economy Class: One piece of checked luggage up to 23 kilograms and one piece of carry on up to 7 kilograms.
+Economy Class: One piece of checked luggage up to 23 kilograms and one piece of carry-on up to 7 kilograms.

-Business Class: One piece of checked luggage up to 40kg and one piece of carry on up to 10 kilograms.
+Business Class: One piece of checked luggage up to 40kg and one piece of carry-on up to 10 kilograms.

-First Class: One piece of checked luggage up to 40kg (previously 50kg but was reduced in 2016) and one piece of carry on up to 15 kilograms.
+First Class: One piece of checked luggage up to 40kg (previously 50kg but was reduced in 2016) and one piece of carry-on up to 15 kilograms.

 2. In flight survival